possibilities/deploy-nextjs-example-app/readme.md

 Prepare a [Next.js](https://nextjs.org/docs) library's `./example` app for deployment on [now.sh](https://zeit.co/docs).

 The project is copied and the configured project is placed in a temporary directory where `now` can be run.
-The main purpose of this script is to workaround Next's inability to work with symlinked (or `file:..` dependencies when deployed to now.
+The main purpose of this script is to workaround Next's <a href='#is-this-really-necessary' id='fnref1'>inability<sup>1</sup></a> to work with symlinked (or `file:..` dependencies when deployed to now.

 ## Install